jhwheeler/cryptor/README.md

 ## Simple utilities for basic cryptanalysis

-Currently supports monoalphabetic substitution ciphers and polyalphabetic Vigenere ciphers
+These tools are designed to help budding cryptanalysts learn the building blocks of cryptography and cryptanalysis.
+Currently supports monoalphabetic substitution ciphers and polyalphabetic Vigenere ciphers.

 ### How To Use